uoft-cs-robotics/robot_system_tools/README.md

 ## Using calibration

 Please checkout [robot_toolkit/docs](robot_toolkit/docs) for documentations of robot camera extrinsic calibration, usage of this tool.
+We also have a video showing how to use our tool [here](https://drive.google.com/file/d/1VMregvZZmWaFMxj7J3FgXDaWfS2ae4tQ/view?usp=sharing)

+## Using Deeplearning based prediciton models

+Please checkout [robot_toolkit/docs/deep_learning_models.md](robot_toolkit/docs/deep_learning_models.md) and [robot_toolkit/docs/nvidia-container-toolkit.md](robot_toolkit/docs/nvidia-container-toolkit.md) for running Neural network models with GPUs.

 ## Test robotiq gripper
 To run the robotiq device, first in a terminal do